janmaaarc/ai-powered-furniture-page/README.md

 2. Upon clicking "Generate," the application sends the form data as a JSON payload to a predefined webhook URL.
 3. The UI transitions to a loading state, displaying an animation while it awaits the response.
 4. A backend workflow (powered by n8n) receives the data, processes it using the Gemini AI model, and returns an HTML snippet containing the generated design.
-5. The frontend receives the HTML and dynamically injects it into the result container for the user to view.
+5. The frontend receives the HTML and dynamically injects it into the page for the user to view.

 ## Getting Started